 Understanding the Role of Lymphangiogenesis

-Lymphatic vessels play a critical role in maintaining immune balance, tissue fluid regulation, and structural stability within the endometrium.
-During the implantation window, proper lymphatic function helps create conditions necessary for embryo attachment and early pregnancy development.
+Lymphatic vessels are involved in maintaining immune balance, tissue fluid regulation, and structural features within the endometrium.
+During the implantation window, lymphatic pathways are hypothesised to contribute to conditions associated with embryo attachment and early pregnancy biology.

-LYMPHOGENiX research spans discovery science, applied regenerative biology, and preclinical development.
-The platform integrates cellular biology, immunology, and reproductive medicine to translate fundamental insights into clinically relevant therapies.
+LYMPHOGENiX research encompasses discovery science, applied biology, and early preclinical development.
+The platform integrates cellular biology, immunology, and reproductive biology to translate fundamental insights into investigational programmes.

 Peer-Reviewed Evidence Supporting the Biology